MichaelGombos/The-Art-Of-Drift/Readme.md

 - (done) add email login w/firebase
 - (done) add error banner for database functions
 - (done) add loading icon for database functions
-- add gmail login w/firebase
+- (done) add gmail login w/firebase
 - (done) update existing leaderboard functions to use new database facade
 - (done) refactor the [map maker](https://michaelgombos.github.io/browser-driving-map-creator/) as a react component, and allow it to be accessed from the create map button
 - (done) add community leaderboard page